Psycho (franchise): Psycho IV: The Beginning (1990)

 Throughout the spaces in the flashbacks, Dr. Richmond realizes "Ed" is Norman and tries to convince Fran to trace the calls.
 Richmond's worries are dismissed because they cannot trace the call and they believe they can talk Norman out of the reason he called: he fears he will kill again.
 He tells Fran that Connie got pregnant against his wishes and that he does not want another "monster".
 He then tells Fran he does believe his mother is dead, but he will kill Connie "with my own hands, just like the first time".
 He then takes Connie to his mother's house and attempts to kill her, but after Connie reassures Norman that their child will not be a monster, he drops his knife in shame and Connie forgives him.
 He then burns the house where all his unhappiness began.
 As he tries to escape the flames, he hallucinates that he sees his victims, Chet, his mother and eventually himself preserving her corpse.
 He and Connie leave the scene with Norman stating, "I'm free".
 However, as the credits roll, the sound of his newborn baby crying can be heard.

+This movie is said to ignore some of the events of the second and third films—in particular, the character of Emma Spool, who claimed to be Norman’s “real” mother, is apparently retconned;—however, the events of the earlier films are alluded to inasmuch as Norman claims to have caused “more” murders a few years prior to present time.